Are your click-through rates (CTR) what they should be?

 If you happen to be in the tech industry, you’ll likely find the most success with display ads.
 They boast an average click-through rate of .84%, the highest of all industries studied.

-Advocacy and dating/personal services all saw above-average CTRs, both coming in at .52%.
+Advocacy and dating/personal services all saw above-average display ads CTRs, both coming in at .52%.

 Employment services saw the lowest average at just .14%, with B2B services behind it at .20%.

-So what’s a good click-through rate when it comes to display?
+So what is a good click-through rate when it comes to display?
 You’ll probably want to fall in the .5%-1%.

 What is a Good Click-Through Rate for Email?

-Email has some of the highest rates when it comes to email (so if you don’t already have an email marketing strategy, I highly recommend you get on it.)
+Email has some of the highest rates when it comes to CTR (so if you don’t already have an email marketing strategy, I highly recommend you get on it.)

 Some of the differences can be attributed to industry.
 For example, MailChimp’s broad Travel/Transportation industry returned a 2.17% CTR, while Constant Contact’s more specific Automotive Services industry received an 8.30% CTR.